16th Munich Earth Skience School

 While our glaciers are under extreme stress, the understanding of their behavior, their properties, their flow characteristics is crucial.
 The analysis of seismic waves with modern instrumentation like large N arrays, DAS, rotation sensing plays an increasingly important role in giving answers to research questions in glaciology.
 Wave propagation in ice has some peculiarities compared to rocks.
 This workshop will provide insight into the state-of-the art of monitoring of ice both with theoretical foundations and practical data applications.
 Again we will train methodologies using Jupyter Notebooks with Python/ObsPy solutions.

-Lecturers: Andreas Fichtner (ETH Zurich), Tom Hudson (ETH Zurich), Cedric Schmelzbach (ETH), Joachim Wassermann (LMU Munich), Thomas Lecocq (ROB, Brussels), Koen van Noten (ROB), Anne Mangeney (IPG Paris), Elisa Mantelli (LMU Munich), and others.
+Lecturers: Andreas Fichtner (ETH Zurich), Tom Hudson (ETH Zurich), Cedric Schmelzbach (ETH), Joachim Wassermann (LMU Munich), Thomas Lecocq (ROB, Brussels), Koen van Noten (ROB), Anne Mangeney (IPG Paris), Fabian Walter (WSL Zürich).

 Organization and contact: Heiner Igel (LMU Munich) and Thomas Lecocq (ROB Brussels).